hilarylui96/de-zoomcamp-project/README.md

 ![Screenshot 2025-03-31 at 5 50 52 PM](https://github.com/user-attachments/assets/1984bd12-1133-4301-9900-5afb90163928)

 #### Extract
-he initial data extraction is handled by a dockerized Apache Airflow instance running locally on a macOS host.
+Initial data extraction is handled by a dockerized Apache Airflow instance running locally on a macOS host.
 Weather alerts are pulled from the NWS API and saved as raw JSON files.
 These files are then uploaded to a Google Cloud Storage (GCS) bucket for downstream processing.
 #### Transform
 The transformation step is performed using PySpark on Google Cloud Dataproc.
 A Python script stored in GCS runs in a Dataproc job to process the raw data.
 Transformations include:
 * Flattening nested JSON fields